The Return of Thalia Plates: The Titan’s Curse Word

 “Then why don’t you then?
 Imagine a fight breaking out in the bus line, moments before the end of the day, wouldn’t that be a tragedy?
 Word to the not so wise, Keana, don’t*#&*# with things you shouldn’t be &$#*)#) with.”

 Flynn put his hand on my arm, twisted it ever so slightly, making me lose my grip on his shirt.
-He smiled and turned away, sticking out of the back of his pocket was a strange finger puppet, one I couldn’t exactly make out.
+He smiled and turned away, sticking out of his back pocket was a strange finger puppet, one I couldn’t exactly make out.

 But there’s more important information at hand, isn’t there?